mberkancetin/Customizable-Structured-Electronic-Brainwriting/README.md

 # Customizable Structured Electronic Brainwriting Session: Utilizing Google Sheets with Google Apps Script

-## Abstract
-This protocol outlines the process and structure to use Google Sheets along with Google Apps Script to set up and manage an online 6-3-5 brainwriting session, which enables remote collaborative sessions for idea generation.
-This technique creates a structured online platform by automating traditional brainwriting sessions, which involve six participants each coming up with three ideas per round and passing their paper round-robin to the next participant, building new ideas upon previous contributions over the course of six rounds.

-Google Sheets functions as a versatile platform for real-time input collection and documentation while enabling participants to effortlessly browse on the spreadsheet and contribute to the idea development process.
-With this approach, moderators can efficiently guide and document brainstorming sessions, whether they’re in-person or virtual.
-The online 6-3-5 brainwriting system is designed to automatically track progress, organize participant contributions, and gather a total of 108 ideas—thanks to 6 participants collaborating through 6 rounds, with each of them sharing 3 ideas per round—all neatly organized in a structured worksheet.

 ## Before starting
 ### Research the Focus Area: